So, you bought yourself an electric guitar.

 Final Thoughts on the Orange Terror Stamp

-Orange is rolling into 2020 with a great little amplifier to add to their family.
+Orange is rolling in with a great little amplifier to add to their family.
 Pedal amplifiers are becoming more and more common for their portability and ample volume.
 It’s an innovative design that is perfect for practicing musicians, gigging musicians, or as a backup rig.

 I’m really impressed with Orange’s latest offering.